 "Street tree" means a tree shrub, or other woody vegetation on land within the right-of-way.
-When any portion of the trunk of a tree crosses a public right-of-way line at ground level, it is considered a street tree.

 "Tree" means any living woody plant characterized by one main stem or trunk and many branches, or a multi-stemmed trunk system with a defined crown, that will obtain a height of at least 16 feet at maturity.